iamrudhresh/FakeStore-Project/README.md

-## Introduction
+# E-Commerce Web Application
 It is an e-commerce project that allows users to explore and purchase a wide range of products.
 The project is built using ReactJS and employs state management through Context API.

+## Technologies Used
+- React
+- Tailwind CSS

-## Features
+## Features Implemented

-### Product List Page
+### 1. Fetch Product Data
-The home page serves as the entry point to the application and displays a list of all available products.
-The page includes a dropdown filtering menu that allows users to filter products by category.
+- Utilized Axios to fetch product data from the provided API endpoint.

+### 2. Display Products
+- Created components to display products in a grid format.
+- Each product component includes relevant information such as name, price, and image.

+### 3. Pagination or Infinite Scrolling
+- Implemented infinite scrolling to load products dynamically as the user scrolls.
+- Enhanced user experience and performance for large product catalogs.

-### Product Detail Page
+### 4. Product Details Page
-Clicking on the "Discover Now" button on any product card redirects users to the product detail page.
-Here, users can view detailed information about the selected product.
-Additionally, a "Add to Basket" button is available to add the product to the user's shopping basket.
+- Developed a separate product details page/component to display comprehensive information about each product.
+- Includes details like description, specifications, and reviews.

-### Shopping Basket
+### 5. Shopping Cart Functionality
-The shopping basket can be accessed by clicking on the basket icon in the navigation bar.
-This page displays a list of selected products in the basket.
-Each product card includes "Remove" and "Add" buttons, allowing users to decrease or increase the quantity of a particular item.
-The changes in quantity are reflected in the count displayed on the basket icon in the navigation bar.
-### Order Summary
-Alongside the product listing in the basket page, an order summary card is provided.
-This card displays the names, category icons, and counts of the products in the basket.
-The prices of each item are multiplied by their respective counts to show the total price for each product.
-At the bottom, the total price of all products in the basket is calculated and displayed.
+- Implemented a shopping cart component that allows users to add and remove products.
+- Utilized React state management to maintain the cart state across components.

+### 6. Search Functionality
+- Implemented a search component that enables users to search for products by name or description.
+- Product list filters dynamically based on the search query entered by the user.

 ## Installation